-Ahead of enrollment, help desk staff coordinated with the overall project team to discuss and establish specific help desk protocols for the enrollment period, with the addition of customer service from the two WA RUC service providers, and the need for the service providers to have access to participants in order to answer and support specific topics, especially technical difficulties related to a participant's chosen mileage reporting method.
+Ahead of enrollment, help desk staff coordinated with the overall project team to discuss and establish specific help desk protocols for the enrollment period, with the addition of customer service from the two WA RUC service providers, and the need for the service providers to have recruitment, enrollment, & support for over 2,000 washington pilot test drivers access to participants in order to answer and support specific topics, especially technical difficulties related to a participant's chosen mileage reporting method.

-Adapted from the WA RUC Overall Customer Service Plan, February 23, 2018.
+1 Adapted from the WA RUC Overall Customer Service Plan, February 23, 2018.